-SPEED IMPROVEMENT: HIGH Content Delivery Networks or CDNs are increasingly becoming the de-facto way websites who value their users' experience improve their website performance and reduce strain on their website servers at the same time.
-CDNs are networks of servers distributed around the Internet.
+Content Delivery Networks (CDNs) and more modern Edge Compute Platforms are increasingly becoming the de-facto way websites who value their users' experience improve their website performance and reduce strain on their website servers at the same time.
+These platforms employ networks of servers distributed around the Internet.
 They are traditionally fixed networks of servers.
 Those servers are physically placed in locations called Points of Presence or "PoPs" which are designed to be closer to the Internet's end users around the globe.

-CDNs' PoPs act as a middleman proxy for your web server and will intercept the end users' requests.
-By intercepting the request and acting as a proxy, the CDN PoP has an opportunity to serve the request directly, block the request if it is malicious, or in some other way improve the response to the user (and hence the speed and the security of the website).
-The main reasons to utilize a CDN for your website are:
+PoPs act as a middleman proxy for your web server and will intercept the end users' requests.
+By intercepting the request and acting as a proxy, the PoP has an opportunity to serve the request directly, block the request if it is malicious, or in some other way improve the response to the user (and hence the speed and the security of the website).
+The main reasons to utilize a CDN or Edge Compute Platform for your website are:

-Offload or Scalability: Using a CDN can help offload requests and compute activity from your website servers.
+Offload or Scalability: Using a CDN or Edge Compute Platform can help offload requests and compute activity from your website servers.
 This means significantly greater scale as your server isn't handling every single user request.

-Performance: Using a CDN brings content closer (in network time not necessarily distance) to your users so that round trips required to deliver a page are faster.
-Security: Using a CDN can block spurious requests from reaching your web servers and potentially stealing private data or bringing your site offline.
-If you choose to implement a CDN for your website you should consider what CDN will work for your customers, your development team, and your wallet.
-We recommend utilizing a modern CDN which has PoPs located strategically along the Internet backbone, and most importantly, a flexible, easy-to-configure CDN that your developers can work with. section.io provides developers with a local testing environment, a user interface to easily make CDN changes, and other tools which will make CDN configuration straightforward.
+Performance: Using a CDN or Edge Compute Platform brings content closer (in network time not necessarily distance) to your users so that round trips required to deliver a page are faster.

+Security: Using a CDN or Edge Compute Platform can block spurious requests from reaching your web servers and potentially stealing private data or taking your site offline.

+If you choose to implement a CDN or Edge Compute Platform for your website you should consider which solution will work for your customers, your development team, and your wallet.
+We recommend utilizing a modern Edge Compute Platform which has PoPs located strategically along the Internet backbone, and most importantly, a flexible, easy-to-configure solution that your developers can work with.
+Section provides developers with a local testing environment, a user interface to easily make configuration changes, and other tools that fully integrate with modern development workflows.